momentum-xyz/posbus-protocol/README.md

-# posbus-protocol
+# Momentum posbus protocol

-## About

-This repository holds definition for PosBus v2 API.
+Posbus protocol is responsible for generation code which reflects PosBus v2 API.

 ## Prerequisites

 There are no prerequisites.
-Flatbuffer compiler is included in repository.
+Flatbuffer compilers are included in repository.